Prince25/StockAlertBot/README.md

 # StockAlertBot
-Faced with the scenario of scalpers using bots to hog up all the inventory of popular holiday toys and sell them at ridiciously high markup price, I decided to at least attempt to put up a fight so we can get our hands on things we ~~want~~ need to survive the #Coronavirus quarantine(s).
+Faced with the scenario of scalpers using bots to hog up all the inventory of popular holiday toys and sell them at ridiculously high markup price, I decided to at least attempt to put up a fight so we can get our hands on things we ~~want~~ need to survive the #Coronavirus quarantine(s).
 Of course, this is only half the battle.
 For full writeup on scoring items, look [here](https://github.com/PrinceS25/StockAlertBot/wiki/Beating-Scalpers).

 <p align="center">
 Donate, buy me a <a href="https://buymeacoff.ee/PrinceSingh" target="_blank">Pizza</a> or <a href="https://paypal.me/PrinceSingh25" target="_blank">PayPal</a> me if you'd like to see this project expanded and support me. :) <br> <br>